 On the way back to the US, the team played a series of exhibition games.
 They lost their first two matches to the Uruguayan professional teams Central Park and Penarol.
 In Brazil they played Santos.
 After being down 3-1 at half time, the US battled back to win 4-3.
 While the team was in the dressing room after the match, the referee visited with an interpreter to explain “he had been shown the error of his ways and had disallowed one of the [goals] after the game was over, and the score officially would be 3-3.”

 The team then played three more exhibition games in Sao Paulo, Rio De Janeiro, and Botafogo, each of which was marked by “scandalously partisan refereeing.”
 In the six exhibition games they played in Uruguay and Brazil, a total of ten goals were disallowed for the US.

 The success of the US at the 1930 World Cup was no doubt related to the relatively weak field of competitors since so many European nations decided not to send teams to the tournament.
-But the team’s success was also attributable to the quality of the ASL throughout the 1920s.
-Should the US enjoy a strong performance in the 2010 World Cup, it will in no small part be a result of the impact of the MLS on US soccer.
+But the team’s success was also a testament to the quality of the ASL throughout the 1920s.
+Should the US enjoy a strong performance in the 2014 World Cup, it will in no small part be a result of the growing quality of MLS.